Polkadot-Blockchain-Academy/pba-book/content/polkadot/intro/slides.md

 ## Coretime: Polkadot's Product

-Coretime is what applications buy to build on Polkadot.<br/>
+Coretime is what applications buy to build on Polkadot.<br />
 Goal: be like cloud.

 Primary and secondary markets are key enablers.